arrange(filter(select(penguins, species, body_mass_g), species == "Adelie"), body_mass_g)15 Pipes and composition

 #> 2 Dream 56

-Side effects in the middle. print(), write.csv(), and plot() produce side effects.
-They belong at the end of a pipeline, not in the middle.
-Putting a side effect between two transformations interrupts the data flow and makes the pipeline harder to reason about.
+Side effects in the middle. print(), write.csv(), and plot() produce side effects; they belong at the end of a pipeline, not wedged between two transformations where they interrupt the data flow and make the pipeline harder to reason about.

 Debugging.
 When a pipeline produces unexpected output, break it apart.
-Assign intermediates, inspect each one, find the step that goes wrong.
-Once you’ve fixed it, reassemble the pipeline.
+Assign intermediates, inspect each one, find the step that goes wrong, fix it, and reassemble the pipeline.

 A pipe should tell a story.
-If it reads like a run-on sentence, break it into paragraphs.
-Name the paragraph boundaries with meaningful variable names, not temp1 and temp2.
+If it reads like a run-on sentence, break it into paragraphs and name the paragraph boundaries with meaningful variable names, not temp1 and temp2.

 Exercises